 Our kids are the most vulnerable to the negative impacts of RFR from wireless technology and now that many schools across Virginia are using digital devices for both in-classroom and at home learning, children are set to be exposed to RFR longer and more often than ever before.

-In the first video of the following two video installment, we go over how kids are more vulnerable to the harms of radio frequency radiation (and all these wireless devices in the classrooms), concerns about cell phone towers on school property, and the reason the Virginia Department of Education (VDOE) and the Virginia Department of Health (VDH) need to change their Digital Devices in the Classroom, Health and Safety Guidelines ASAP.
+Kids are more vulnerable to the harms of radio frequency radiation (and all these wireless devices in the classrooms), concerns about cell phone towers on school property, and the reason the Virginia Department of Education (VDOE) and the Virginia Department of Health (VDH) need to change their Digital Devices in the Classroom, Health and Safety Guidelines ASAP.

 See more on the VDOE/VDH Digital Device Guidelines below: